patrick-macgregor/iss-kinematics-calculator/README.md

-# iss-kinematics-calculator
+# ISS kinematics calculator
-A GUI for calculating kinematics using solenoidal spectrometers
+A GUI for calculating kinematics in solenoidal spectrometers